EzzulddinFullerton/CPSC-440-CPU-Simulation-Project/README.md

 This project is licensed under the MIT License.

 ## AI Usage
-- AI was used for debugging and creating the testbench from the given sample test assembly program:
+- AI was used for debugging, creating this README, and creating the testbench from the given sample test assembly program:
   ```asm
   .section .text
   .globl _start